Juan David García Bacca: Contributions

 The historian of philosophy, José Luis Abellán, acknowledges that,"he is perhaps the most powerful philosophical mind of all that we have in America and one of the first figures of philosophy in the Spanish language of all time.
 As far as his intellectual preparation is concerned, there will be few people who will reach the level he has reached."

+His writings have been described as having a rigorous and philosophical style that drew both admiration and criticism.

 García Bacca has been one of the best philosophers in Venezuela, Spain and the Spanish language.
 Known for his popularizing work on Western philosophy, his originality is just beginning to be understood in light of advances in science.
 His contributions have been overlooked partly because his enunciation space was a Latin American country, misnamed underdeveloped, and partly because his risky metaphorical and aphoristic prose, and even poetic, mathematical and musical, sometimes contradictory, left encrypted "philosophical instruments", as he used to call them, for later generations.

 García Bacca insistently and honestly praises technique, thus paying a debt that philosophy had with it.
 A separate section is dedicated to this contribution later.